 Recognizing you need help and making all the right moves.
 Lucinda was laid off from her job in the medical field.
 She received a nice severance package, so decided to take a bit of time off after working a highly stressful job for many years.
 When she was ready to start her job search, she sought out free local resources.
 However, not receiving the level of advice that would allow her to be successful, she sought me out, recognizing that in her profession and at her level of experience, she needed something more.
 We began by redirecting Lucinda's efforts, raising them to the level appropriate for someone with her experience.
 She was the model client!
 She followed every step, diligently kept herself moving forward, networked like a champ, and ultimately landed her dream job at a highly respected medical institution doing just the work she wished for.

-Ready for YOUR success story?
-Book a complimentary 15 minute consult call with Andrea now.
+Ready to learn more?
+Book a complimentary 15 minute call now.

 You may stumble, but you will ultimately prevail Max came to me because he saw the writing on the wall at his employer.
 While he was successful in his work, the organization making odd choices and he was concerned his job would soon be eliminated.
 Max signed up for my VIP package.
 He made good progress with his resume and LinkedIn, but faltered a little on networking.
 There was no shortage of opportunities for someone of his caliber with his experience.
 Wisely, when he did stumble a bit, he would seek me out and we would discuss what happened and how to learn from that experience.
 Through rigorous networking, Max was able to secure a number of interviews.
 Some did not go well.
 As a result, we used a number of sessions to prep him for future interviews, and would hold a pre-interview meeting to fully prepare him.
 Ultimately, Max was approached by a recruiter who came across him on LinkedIn.
 He successfully performed through a battery of interviews, ultimately landing a great job.